-Although the function that can be confirmed through an external interface of the TOE (such as display on the operation panel relating to the security function) was tested by stimulating and observing through the external interface, the developer could not get enough confirmation by using this method regarding the overwrite-erase function and the encryption function.
+Although the function that can be confirmed through an external interface of the TOE (changing an icon relating to the security function displayed on the operation panel, etc.) was tested by stimulating and observing through the external interface, the developer could not get enough confirmation by using this method regarding the overwrite-erase function and the encryption function.
 Therefore, the testing was supplemented by the following method.